Schallbert/DFplayer_AutoStructureFromPlaylist/README.md

 # Background
 Script:
 The script is written in PYTHON.
 NOTE: I have a compiled version at hand for Win10 x64.
-So if you wouldn't like to install python, let me know and I'll share the .exe
+So if you wouldn't like to install python, let me know and I'll share the .exe...

 DFplayer Mini:
 DFplayer Mini mp3 player module needs a certain file and folder format on its SD-Card in order to be able to correctly index and read files.
 Format is Foldername 01, 02 ...
 99